 The most common problems for neighbours concerning swimming pools are safety, noise, overflow and leakage of water.

-The Swimming Pools Act 1992 and Swimming Pools Regulation 2008 set out the safety requirements for swimming pools and spa pools in NSW.
+The Swimming Pools Act 1992 and Swimming Pools Regulation 2018 set out detailed safety requirements for indoor and outdoor swimming pools and spa pools in NSW.

 An outdoor swimming pool must:

 - be fenced by a child resistant barrier

 - have access doors and gates securely closed when not in use

 - prominently display a safety and warning sign and